paulanthonymeier/pair-programmer-mern/README.md

 ## Purpose

-Pair Programmer is a virtual online environment that helps facilitate the random selection of participants into workspaces of pairs and groups, providing participants and project contributors with brainstorming utilities to assist in the generation, conceptulization and development of ideas.
+Pair Programmer is a virtual online environment that helps facilitate the random selection of participants into workspaces of pairs and groups, providing participants and project contributors with brainstorming utilities to assist in the generation, conceptualization and development of ideas.

 Pair Programmer also aims to assist in the development of student programmers, by providing group coding challenges to workspace participants.